Customer Loyalty

 By analysing data from users' daily activities – things like their transportation habits, recycling practices, and energy usage – Liight is able to calculate the tangible impact of their sustainability efforts.
 Users can see exactly how much they're reducing their carbon footprint and waste, and earn rewards for hitting milestones along the way.

-As we've seen throughout this article, sustainability is absolutely relevant in every industry.
-Whether it's relevant to your business, however, is entirely up to you.
-But let me be clear – if you choose to ignore the power of sustainability, you're missing out on an incredible opportunity to build long-lasting loyalty and make a positive impact on the world.
+Whether sustainability is relevant to your business is entirely up to you.
+But if you choose to ignore its power, you're missing out on an incredible opportunity to build long-lasting loyalty and make a positive impact on the world.

-And one of the most powerful ways to showcase that commitment is by connecting the dots between sustainability and customer loyalty with a rewards programme.
-Rewarding customers for making eco-friendly choices, not only drives retention and advocacy – it creates a community of like-minded individuals who are passionate about your brand and your mission.
+And one of the most powerful ways to showcase that commitment is by connecting the dots between sustainability and customer loyalty through a rewards programme.
+Rewarding customers for making eco-friendly decisions drives retention and advocacy and also creates a community of like-minded individuals who are passionate about your brand and your mission.

 Embrace sustainability as a core part of your brand strategy, and use the power of loyalty to create a brighter, more sustainable future for all.
 Your customers — and the world — will thank you for it.